SlicedSilver/SimioREPL/README.md

 If you want to play around with the source code then you will probably need to install the Roslyn CTP.
 Download here: http://msdn.microsoft.com/en-gb/roslyn.
 I created the solution using Visual Studio 2012 and I believe that the roslyn compiler only works with VS 2012 at the moment.

 ### How to install:

+You can get the latest version inside the `Latest Compiled Release` folder.

 1. Install dll into either:
 `C:\Program Files (x86)\Simio\UserExtensions\SimioREPL\SimioREPL.dll`
 or